GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-sisense-connector/README.md

 Widget components (e.g., fields, filters, and nested formulas) that depend on JAQL queries.
 Such tags, created from the **JAQL Metadata** template, are quite
 simple: ~4 fields each.
-The connector creates a lot of them to store metadata for a given Sisense server.
-These tags enable a column-level lineage mechanism that allows users to search Data Catalog to find where/which ElastiCube Table fields are used in Widgets or Dashboards.
+The connector creates a lot of them to store metadata for a given Sisense server and enable column-level lineage tracking.

 ## 6. Troubleshooting